Texas Hold ’em Poker – An Introduction to the World’s Most Popular Poker Game

 by Rege Behe

-Texas hold ’em poker is easy to learn and to play.
+Texas Hold ’em poker is easy to learn and to play.
 It’s an extremely sociable game that is conducive to conversation and getting to know your fellow players.
+In this blog I will teach beginners the fundamentals of Texas Hold’em poker.

 From two to ten players can play Texas Hold ’em poker.
 The first two players to the left of the dealer are the small and big blinds, respectively.
 They must post blinds, or forced bets; this ensures there’s always money in the pot and forces action every hand.
 As the dealer button moves clockwise after each hand, so will the small and big blinds.

 The value of the blinds varies depending on whether it’s a limit game (the amount of each bet is pre-determined) or a no-limit game (players can risk any amount of money at any time when it’s their turn to bet).
 For example, in a 2-4 limit game, the small blind would post one dollar and the big blind would post two dollars.
 In a 1-3 no-limit game, the small blind would post one dollar and the big blind would post three dollars.

 Each person at the table is dealt two “hole” cards.
 The first person to the left of the big blind starts the action.
 That player can call (match the amount of the large blind); fold (throw-in, or “muck” the cards at no cost); or raise (in limit games, twice the amount of the big blind; in no limit, any amount as long as it’s at least double the amount of the big blind).
 The action continues the same for each player until the big blind is reached.
 As with the other players, the big blind may check or raise, or fold if there has been a raise.

 Five community cards (all players can use them to make a hand) are then revealed over three rounds: